pymeasure/leco-protocol/control_protocol.md

 :file: schemas/locking_actor.json
 :::

-Accessing a locked resource (the whole Component or parts of it) or trying to unlock one, locked by another Component, will raise {ref}`control_protocol.md#errors`.
+Accessing a locked resource (the whole Component or parts of it) or trying to unlock one, locked by another Component, will raise appropriate {ref}`control_protocol.md#errors`.

 ### Errors